-The gcp:compute/snapshotIamPolicy:SnapshotIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Compute Engine snapshots, controlling who can access snapshot resources.
-This guide focuses on three capabilities: authoritative policy replacement, role-level member binding, and incremental member grants.
+The gcp:compute/snapshotIamPolicy:SnapshotIamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for Compute Engine snapshots using three distinct resources with different authoritativeness levels.
+This guide focuses on three capabilities: authoritative policy replacement (SnapshotIamPolicy), role-level member management (SnapshotIamBinding), and individual member grants (SnapshotIamMember).

 Replace the entire IAM policy for a snapshot

-When you need complete control over snapshot access, you can set the entire IAM policy at once, replacing any existing permissions.
+When you need complete control over snapshot access, replacing the entire IAM policy ensures no unexpected permissions remain.

 import * as pulumi from "@pulumi/pulumi";